Wonderful Goforth Park on Horsepen Creek in Cypress, TX

 A Great Egret appeared to be wading the waters in hopes of finding something to eat.
 It would take flight only to settle down a little distance from where I was trying to capture its photo.
 They are such pretty birds!

-Different types of exercise equipment are spaced at various places around the trail with instructions as to how to use it properly.
+Different types of exercise equipment are at various places around the trail with instructions as to how to use it properly.

 From a certain point, as we were walking around the lake, we could see the large dog park area.
 The dog park separates into regions for both the large as well as small dogs.
 Both have fenced in areas with access to the lake for those dogs who like to swim.

-All dogs must be leashed upon entering and exiting the park.
+All dogs must be on a leash upon entering and exiting the park.
 They must be wearing current tags, and their owners must carry copies of rabies vaccinations.
-Once inside the fenced dog park area they can be allowed to run freely.
-People must pick up any dog waste and waste bag stations and refuse barrels are provided.
+Once inside the fenced dog park area, they can be allowed to run freely.
+People must pick up any dog waste and waste bag stations and refuse barrels are on site.

 We spent some time in the large dog park area.
 It is enjoyable viewing the fun these many dogs had while swimming and playing.
 People often socialize here as well.
 In addition to the spaces in which to run and swim, there is also agility equipment provided for the dogs.
 Some people were busy putting their dogs through their paces on some of this equipment.

-Small dogs have three acres, and five are allotted for the larger ones.
-Doggie shower stations are provided on site.
-Water fountains for people as well as their pets are on site.
+Small dogs have three acres, and five acres are for the larger ones.
+Doggie shower stations are provided.
+Water fountains for people as well as their pets, are on site.

 There are some shaded seating structures, but much of this park first created in 2014 is quite sunny.
 The planted trees as they continue growing will offer more shade in time.

 There are two parking lots giving access to the amenities of this park which include restrooms.
 It has excellent wheelchair access.